 The main focus of my research is urban food security in Africa.
 Rapid urbanization is transforming food systems across Africa with important implications for feeding growing populations of urban poor who rely on cash economies while experiencing informal employment and precarious housing.

-My research has thus far centred on the case of Uganda, but currently I am exploring the policy environments around urban poverty and food security in Kenya and Tanzania.
+My research has thus far centred on the case of Uganda, but currently I am exploring the policy environments around urban food security and migration in Kenya and Tanzania.

-I have research opportunities for graduate students interested in urban food security in the Global South.
+I have research opportunities for graduate students interested in urban food security and migration in the Global South.
 Contact me for more information.

 I am willing to supervise graduate students in the areas of African politics and political economy, development studies, and gender and politics.